nagasudhirpulla/taming_python/blog/skills/docxtpl.md

 print("execution complete...")
 ```

-### Render list of variables using "for" loop in docxtpl templates
+### Render a list of variables using "for" loop in docxtpl templates
 for loop can be used by with tables in word file templates as shown below
 ![docxtpl_for_loop_demo](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/docxtpl_for_loop_demo.png)
 ### Reports Automation example